Bürgstadt

 The complex half-timbered houses and the large sandstone arches along the Freudenberger Street, previously named Lauersend, indicate the former wealth of Bürgstadt’s citizens around 1550 to 1750.
 Thanks to a beltway and the redevelopment of the old town, the Freudenberger Street was remarkably re-evaluated and, with its inviting vintner pubs it offers more than just a stroll.

-Old Parish Church and Old Church Yard; a Church Fortification
+First Parish Church and Former Church Yard; a Church Fortification

 Nr. on the small map: 8 (Bürgstadt)